Installing TLS/SSL Certificates in Apache Server

 in some apache installations.

-You can modify the names of the files and paths to match the location and filename that you used to save your certificate files:
+You can modify the paths and file names to match the location that you used to save your certificate files:

 - SSLCertificateFile - should be your Primary Certificate file (.crt)